azantop/weatherML/README.md

 ## Machine Learning Model and Forecast length:

-The Model receives the last 72 hours of the weather of all stations and makes a forecast of the future 72 hours on the whole map.
+The model receives the last 72 hours of the weather of all stations and makes a forecast
+of the future 72 hours on the whole map.
 The model is defined as follows:
+* a time distributed spatial encoder consisting of locally connected and max pooling layers applied to the grid
+* a LSTM recurrent layer for the temporal dynamics
+* an decoder consisting of a dense layer and a de-convolution layer applied.
 <pre>
 <code>def build_model( grid_size, channels, features, past, future ):
     """Creates tensorflow model